abdum99/rambles/content/posts/everything-is-a-file-but-some-things-arent.md

 ---
 date: 2025-12-22
 title: "Everything Is A File ..
 But Some Things Aren't"
-summary: "How Linux uses a virtual filesystem to configure kernel variables and device drivers"
+summary: "Why Linux uses a virtual filesystem to configure kernel variables and device drivers"
 draft: false
 toc: false
 autonumber: false